Professor Paola Criscuolo tells us why innovation is a tricky business and delves into how the pandemic has affected R&D

 Fortunately, the pandemic hasn’t only highlighted missed opportunities in innovation, it has also raised some interesting questions around its future.
 On the one hand, it has created a lot of opportunities for change, giving employees in some sectors more autonomy because they aren’t monitored as closely while they work from home.
 This could be a potential catalyst for creativity.

-Starting out with a degree in economics, Paola developed an interest in how multinational companies transfer knowledge, which led to her pursuing studies in innovation and innovation management.
+Starting out with a degree in economics, she developed an interest in how multinational companies transfer knowledge, which led to her pursuing studies in innovation and innovation management.

 She is also an enthusiastic supervisor, which she attributes to growing up in a family of teachers and her “love of talking”, and regularly takes on PhD students.